digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 {: .info }
 > Notebook: [practice-git / collaborating](https://github.com/digital-work-lab/practice-git)

-## Optional (???)
-Practice session

-DEMO (go back to the commit slide)
-- parents: lines of development
-- branches: two commits have the same parent
-- merge: one commit has two parents
--> DAG (we don't travel back in time - so there are no cycles)

-Branches: pointers (more efficient than referring to sha-comit-ids) -> allow us to separate development (typically: main/dev/features; but: very flexible)

-git branch (overview) / git checkout -b feature (-b not necessary for existing branches) -> we can do "git checkout commit-id" (-> "detached head" state - we have not branch/name for the commits that would be created)

-git merge

-checkout: select a commit or branch and set the working directory accordingly (working directory should be clean)

--> HEAD to point to the currently selected branch/commit (easier: commit / merge without selecting the "reference branch")

-example: git checkout main, git merge dev
--> merge: shared parent? fast forward? conflicts?
+### Additional notes

+Explain "bullwhip" effect based on this and the previous slide (why rewriting history should be avoided)

 -> what would happen if we go to an early commit and change some of its content?
 -> the content, the blob/tree-hash change, the commit hash change, the commit-ids of all following commits change -> AVOID rewriting history (especially when commits/branches are shared)

-TBD: add reset/revert in demo!?

-Important: we think about the version tree DAG.
-The working directory/staging area should be clean (ideally)

-Demo/Blackboard: Git branches
-- commits with parents
-- create branches (branch names)

-Demonstrate CLI:
-- git branch (see all/which one is selected - also in git status)
-- Create branch (git branch  dev_feature)
-- switch (HEAD) to dev branch (git switch dev_features)

-### Additional notes

-Explain "bullwhip" effect based on this and the previous slide (why rewriting history should be avoided)

 Show the contents of git objects: `git cat-file -p sha`